JohnCremona/CMFs/PostgresSchema.md

 trace_zratio | text | proportion of zero a_p values for p <= 2^13 (rounded to three decimal places)
 trace_moments | jsonb | list of moments of a_p/p^((k-1)/2) computed over p <= 2^13 (rounded to three decimal places)
 qexp_prec | smallint | n so that q-expansion is known to precision O(q^n).
-friends | jsonb | list of text URLs of related objects (e.g. elliptic curve isogeny class, Artin rep, ...), e.g. ["EllipticCurve/Q/11/a"] analytic_rank | smallint |
+related_objects | jsonb | list of text URLs of related objects (e.g. elliptic curve isogeny class, Artin rep, ...), e.g. ["EllipticCurve/Q/11/a"]
+analytic_rank | smallint |
 is_cm | smallint | whether there is cm.
 1=yes, -1=no, 0=unknown
 cm_disc | smallint | The (negative) discriminant of the order by which we have CM (1 if no CM, 0 if CM status is not known)